DARSakthi/DARSakthi.github.io/_posts/2022-11-10-on-open-access.markdown

 It's not a secret that I support open access publishing.
 If I've met you before you've probably heard my hot takes (if not, [avail yourself here](https://darsakthi.github.io/other/)).
 One year ago I almost guest edited a special issue with the MDPI journal _Symmetry_.
 I assembled some facts and figures to share with them regarding their egregious article processing charges and now want to share them with you, the reader.
 Here is the email I sent the chief editor of _Symmetry_, more or less copied and pasted.
 For legal reasons, I am obligated to point out that these are not false statements and therefore do not constitute a tort.
 Since [MDPI is not the type to take bad news well](https://www.chronicle.com/article/publisher-threatens-to-sue-blogger-for-1-billion/), it seems prudent to note that I am simply stating the facts of the matter, free of embellishment or interpretation.
 For some reason I also feel compelled to follow that with a cheeky wink.

 Some of this data is bound to be out of date given it's a year old.
-I throw biologists under the bus at some point, so deepest apologies for that.
+I throw biologists under the bus at some point, so, deepest apologies for that.

+My personal issues with MPDI go beyond the numbers outlined below.
+Much has been written about this and I am not the first or only person to feel this way, so what shall I be doing to address those issues?
+For one thing, I will not be submitting to MDPI journals in the future, nor will be editing or reviewing for them.
+I would encourage others to do the same.
+Taking advantage of a fast publication if one can pay for it is blameless and is a symptom of the problem, not the real problm -- but nonetheless, it is important to show that, as academics, we will not be extorted.
+Likewise, seeking more flexible venues for longer or more interdisciplinary papers is understandable, as these are badly needed.
+MDPI, however, has taken us in; they've identified this unmet need and treated it as a business opportunity, which ought to insult the reader.
+What we should do is fill that vacuum ourselves.
+For instance, a blog post by [Timothy Gowers](https://gowers.wordpress.com/2012/01/21/elsevier-my-part-in-its-downfall/) (and a few more related posts), which are all very similar to this one, preciptated his beginning a new journal from scratch that met the need for a different sort of venue in discrete maths.
+Direct action is cool.

+Enough meta-commentary: on with the show.

 ---